Empowering Curious Minds

 Please note: I am not a medical professional and this is not medical advice.

 Learning to Fly with Tangled Wings is committed to safety.
-Rope can be dangerous & may cause injuries.
+Both rope and yoga can be dangerous & may cause injuries.
 It is beyond the scope of this site to discuss all the possible risks & injuries associated with rope, yoga, & breath practice.
 By reading this site, you absolve Learning to Fly with Tangled Wings & all contributors of any & all liability should you sustain an injury.
 Use what you find here at your own risk.
-Always use caution when practicing the rope or breathing exercises listed on this site & do not what try what you see in the photos without proper training.
+Always use caution when practicing rope, yoga, or breathing exercises & do not try what you see in the photos at home.
 It is up to the practitioner to evaluate the safety of their practice.
 I am not a medical or fitness professional.
 Rather, I am a student on my journey, just like you.

 Anatomy by